 “That would be a blatant conflict of interest,” he hissed.

 On condition of secrecy, the Daily Rash recently joined Mr. Gore on an excursion to a small third world village for a three day “marathon” of confessions.

-“It’s so much more gratifying to hear confessions from people who have no money and who live in areas without much law enforcement.
+“It’s so much more gratifying to hear confessions from people who have no money and live in areas without much law enforcement.
 You want to talk about raw honesty?”
 Mr. Gore exclaimed wide eyed and jittery, seeming to be engulfed in unadulterated joy.

 “I spend a few hours listening to this stuff and I get so wound up I have to take a break just to clear my head.
 It’s not like in Washington with the typical I had an affair or I took money from a lobbyist, crap.
 No, this stuff is so juicy that I have a hard time sleeping at night.
 I just want to get up early and hear some more.”

 Mr. Gore said the fear of the world coming to an end from global warming has really had an effect on those who come to him for confession.

-“Since they know that they are going to die soon from drowning or starving to death, absolutely nothing is held back.
+“After I inform them they are going to die soon from drowning or starving to death, absolutely nothing is held back.
 It’s truly amazing.”